What Is Mineral Oil, and Is It Safe to Use on Acne-prone Skin?

 Mineral oil is a highly refined and purified synthetic oil that is created as a byproduct of refining petroleum.
-It is used in multiple products, including foods, skin care products, and medications.1–3
+It is used in multiple products, including skin care products, medications, and even foods.1-3

 Mineral Oil Safety

 Scientists generally consider mineral oil to be safe for humans to use in both topical (applied to the skin) and oral forms.
 There is some concern about long-term use of oral mineral oil, as some studies in animals have shown signs of mineral oil toxicity after 90 days of oral use.
-However, the evidence indicates that topical use of mineral oil is quite safe, and there is no evidence of any danger in exposure to topical mineral oil.4
+This concern is irrelevant to most skincare and makeup products except lipstick, which may be accidentally ingested in small amounts.
+Fortunately, research shows that the amount of mineral oil a person might end up ingesting from wearing lipstick adds up to less than 10% of the allowable daily intake, so there is no reason to worry.4 When it comes to applying mineral oil topically, the evidence indicates that topical use of mineral oil is quite safe, and there is no evidence of any danger in exposure to topical mineral oil.5

 Mineral Oil in Cosmetics

-Mineral oil comes from petroleum, which is a natural oil.
-However, because of the chemical processing involved in creating mineral oil, it does not qualify as a “natural” oil in skin care products.3
+Mineral oil comes from petroleum.
+Because of the chemical processing involved in creating mineral oil, it does not qualify as a "natural" oil in skin care products.3

 Mineral Oil and the Skin